openneuropet/PET2BIDS/README.md

 [![asciicast](https://asciinema.org/a/TZJg5BglDMFM2fEEX9dSpnJEy.svg)](https://asciinema.org/a/TZJg5BglDMFM2fEEX9dSpnJEy)

-If you wish to install directly from this repository see the instructions below to either build a packaged version of `pypet2bids` or how to run the code directly from source.
+If you wish to install directly from this repository see the instructions below to either build a packaged version of `pypet2bids` or how to run the code from source.
-If you are unable to install this library from PyPi you can clone this repository to build and install the package as distributed on PyPi yourself

 <details>
 <summary>Build Package Locally and Install with PIP</summary>